Kitesurfing Wind Directions and Conditions

 To retain in this window, you have a zone of security (the arc of the circle), the full power zone and the edges of windows.
 We remind you that it is important to always take off the sail at the edge of a window, at 90 ° with respect to the direction of the wind, and it is important to know the safety signals for takeoff and landing!

 Ready for your first kitesurfing lessons?
 Or would you like to perfect your skills?
-Head to BookSurfCamps.com and choose a kitesurfing holiday in paradise.
+Go on a kitesurfing camp in a spectacular location.